fusion-energy/neutronics-workshop/README.md

 ### <a name="task9"></a>Task 9 - Optimize a breeder blanket for tritium production

+If using Colab, use the following link : [Task_9](https://colab.research.google.com/drive/1Zak3lrQH6x2-As1vKskXtNmYs6mdRUgj)

 Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/22)

 The previous task sampled from the available parameters and used a brute force method of finding the optimal blanket composition.
 This task uses Gaussian processing to home in on the optimal solution and steer the sampling.